Skip to main content

 Organic Molecules

-On Earth, all carbon-containing molecules have originated from biological, living organisms causing them to be termed organic compounds.
+On Earth, all carbon-containing molecules have originated from biological, living organisms and are called organic compounds.
 The number of known organic compounds is quite large.
-In fact, there are many times more organic compounds known than all the other (inorganic) compounds discovered so far, about 7 million organic compounds in total.
-Fortunately, organic chemicals consist of relatively few similar parts, combined in different ways.
+There are many times more organic compounds known than all the other (inorganic) compounds discovered, about 7 million organic compounds.
+Fortunately, organic chemicals consist of relatively few similar parts combined differently.
 These structural similarities allow us to predict how a compound we have never seen before may react if we know how other molecules containing the same types of parts are known to react.

-These parts of organic molecules are called functional groups and are made up of specific bonding patterns with the atoms most commonly found in organic molecules (C, H, O, N, S, and P).
-The identification of functional groups and the ability to predict reactivity based on functional group properties is one of the cornerstones of organic chemistry.
+These parts of organic molecules are called functional groups with specific bonding patterns and atoms most commonly found in organic molecules (C, H, O, N, S, and P).
+Identifying functional groups and predicting reactivity based on functional group properties is one of the cornerstones of organic chemistry.
 Functional groups are specific atoms, ions, or groups of atoms having consistent properties.
 A functional group makes up part of a larger molecule.
 For example, -OH, the hydroxyl group that characterizes alcohols, contains oxygen with attached hydrogen.
 It could be found on any number of different molecules.
 Just as elements have distinctive properties, functional groups have characteristic chemistries.
 An -OH functional group on one molecule will tend to react similarly, although perhaps not identically, to an -OH on another molecule.

-Organic reactions usually take place at the functional group, so learning about the reactivities of functional groups will prepare you to understand many other aspects about biochemistry.
+Organic reactions usually occur in the functional group, so learning about the reactivities of functional groups will prepare you to understand many other aspects of biochemistry.

-Functional groups are structural units within organic compounds that are defined by specific bonding arrangements between specific atoms.
-The structure of capsaicin, the fiery compound found in hot peppers, incorporates several functional groups, labeled in the figure below and explained throughout this section.
+Functional groups are structural units within organic compounds defined by specific bonding arrangements between specific atoms.
+The structure of capsaicin, the fiery compound found in hot peppers, has several functional groups, labeled in the figure below and explained throughout this section.

-As we progress in our study of biochemistry, it will become extremely important to be able to quickly recognize the most common functional groups, because they are the key structural elements that define how organic molecules react.
+As we progress in the study of biochemistry, it will become extremely important to recognize the most common functional groups.
+These are the key structural elements that define how organic molecules react.
 Below is a brief introduction to the major organic functional groups.

 Alkanes

-The ‘default’ in organic chemistry (essentially, the lack of any functional groups) is given the term alkane, characterized by single bonds between carbon and carbon, or between carbon and hydrogen.
+The ‘default’ in organic chemistry (the lack of functional groups) is given the term alkane, characterized by single bonds between carbon and carbon or carbon and hydrogen.
 Methane, CH4, is the natural gas you may burn in your furnace.
 Octane, C8H18, is a component of gasoline.

 Alkenes and Alkynes

 Alkenes (sometimes called olefins) have carbon-carbon double bonds, and alkynes have carbon-carbon triple bonds.
 Ethene, the simplest alkene example, is a gas that serves as a cellular signal in fruits to stimulate ripening.
-(If you want bananas to ripen quickly, put them in a paper bag along with an apple – the apple emits ethene gas (also called ethylene), setting off the ripening process in the bananas).
+(If you want bananas to ripen quickly, put them in a paper bag along with an apple – the apple emits ethene gas (also called ethylene), setting off the bananas' ripening process)).
 Ethyne, commonly called acetylene, is used as a fuel in welding blow torches.

 Many alkenes can take two geometric forms: cis or trans.
 The cis and trans forms of a given alkene are different isomers with different physical properties because there is a very high energy barrier to rotation about a double bond.
 In the example below, the difference between cis and trans alkenes is readily apparent.
 Biochemists don't usually use the E (entgegen) and Z (zusammen) labels for groups attached to double bonds (using IUPAC priority numbering).